a specific piece of work required to be done

 holster and mystery pistol he always totes.

-informal or slang terms for mentally irregular
+foolish or mentally irregular

 Ma looked at me like I was